vcabales/ArduinoJson/_faqs/why-shouldnt-i-use-a-global-jsonbuffer.md

 {: .alert .alert-warning}

 In particular, you should not use `JsonObject` and `JsonArray` to store the internal state of your program as this would be terribly inefficient.
 Instead, write your own data structure and use ArduinoJson only in serialization functions, as shown in [What's the best way to use the library?]({{site.baseurl}}/faq/whats-the-best-way-to-use-the-library/)

+The only legitimate usage of a global buffer is to have a `StaticJsonBuffer` in the `.data` segment to that the compiler will issue an error if there is not enough memory.
+While this seems like a good idea, it wastes a lot of RAM as it reserves memory that is used only a fraction of the time.
+Again, make sure you read: [How to reuse a `JsonBuffer`?]({{site.baseurl}}/faq/how-to-reuse-a-jsonbuffer/).